lithium-apps/edge/README.md

 ## About the project

-The Edge module is based on the idea of using Edge.JS templating within a Nest application.
-The main problem with using Edge.JS within Nest comes from the resolution of Edge in ESM.
+The Edge module is based on the idea of using [EdgeJS][EdgeJS-url] templating within a [NestJS][NestJS-url] application.
+The main problem with using EdgeJS within Nest comes from the resolution of Edge in ESM.
 In this case, we're using a workaround to make use of the dynamic import.

 This module is built dynamically, allowing you to define a customized configuration for each use case.
 We recommend that you create a dedicated custom configuration file by importing a configuration object such as `edge.config.ts`.